-It’s all in the detail at Beatrix Potter's Hill Top in 2020
+Welcome to Beatrix Potter's Hill Top in 2021

 The spirit of Hill Top

-On your visit to Hill Top this year we want to encourage you to stop and consider the small things; how nature seems to be everywhere, even trying to get in through the windows as the rose claws up the front of the house and taps on the glass.
+As we have all been enjoying getting closer to nature over the last year, we want to invite you to stop and consider the small things on your visit to Hill Top.
+See how nature seems to be everywhere, even trying to get in through the windows as the rose claws up the front of the house and taps on the glass.

 " The flowers love the house, they try to come in!
 House leek grows on the window sills and ledges; wisteria climbs the wall, clematis chokes the spout casings … But nothing more sweet than the old pink cabbage rose that peeps in at the small paned windows."